-Highest Scoring: Project will have a large positive impact on the assets of low or moderate income households.
-Mid-Range: Project will have a moderate impact on assets of low or moderate income households.
-Low Scoring: Project will have a limited impact on assets of low or moderate income households.
+Highest Scoring: Project will have a large positive impact on the assets of low- or moderate-income households.
+Agency has previously achieved positive outcomes with a similar program model.

+Mid-Range: Project will have a moderate impact on assets of low- or moderate-income households.
+Low Scoring: Project will have a limited impact on assets of low- or moderate-income households.